This sweet bbq sauce recipe is equally tangy and the slightest bit spicy. Make a batch today in just 20 minutes with

-There are many different varieties of barbecue sauces, and I prefer certain types for different applications.
+There are many different varieties of barbecue sauce, and I prefer certain types for different applications.
 As far as I’m concerned, there is no one right or wrong way.

 The brand we used growing up was Open Pit BBQ Sauce, and I still use it.
-But it bugs me that the first ingredient is now high fructose corn syrup, because I’m guessing that wasn’t in there when my dad was younger.
+But it bugs me that the first ingredient is high fructose corn syrup.
 This is why I decided to attempt my own version, and I couldn’t believe how easy it was.